Vanlife Awnings: Top 5 + Install Guide & How to DIY

 The Thule Hideaway awning is designed to complement the aesthetics of your van.
 It’s housed in a sleek, hardshell box that integrates smoothly with the side of your van roof rack.
 When you’re ready to use it, just crank it open using the convenient hand crank.

 This van awning has two versions: a 8.5 ft. and a 10 ft. wide version.
 The 8.5 ft. wide model, which is ideal for small vans, can extend to over six feet.
 Meanwhile, the 10 ft. wide version rolls out to cover an eight foot long shaded area.
-It’s most suitable for larger campervans.
+It’s most suitable for larger campervans and will allow you to store portable tables and camping chairs outside without worrying about rain.

 Anyone in need of a budget-friendly, functional Mercedes Sprinter van awning will be satisfied with the ARB Touring Awning.